I Missed my Initial Enrollment Period. When can I Enroll?

 What is the Medicare General Enrollment Period?

 The Medicare General Enrollment Period runs from January 1 to March 31 every year.
 This is when, if you missed your IEP, you can enroll in Medicare for the first time.
 Your coverage will begin in July.
 If you decide that you would like to enroll in a Medicare Advantage or prescription drug plan as well, you can do so from April 1 through June 30.
-The reason for that time gap is that you cannot enroll in Medicare Advantage or Part D until you have Original Medicare (Part A and Part B).
+You cannot enroll in Medicare Advantage until you have Original Medicare (both Part A and Part B).
+You can enroll in a Part D prescription drug plan as long as you have at least one of the two, Part A or Part B.

 Don’t forget that enrollment during the General Enrollment Period means that you missed your Initial Enrollment period.
 Medicare wants to encourage beneficiaries to enroll during their Initial Enrollment Period as to not miss important benefits.
 That’s why if you miss your IEP, you will have to pay the late enrollment penalty fee.
 You might have as much as a 10% increase on your premiums - that’s why it’s a great idea to enroll during your IEP!